 We spend significant amounts for scheduled drydocking (including the cost of classification society surveys) of each of our vessels.
 As our vessels age and our fleet expands, our drydocking expenses will increase.
-We estimate the current cost of the five-year drydocking of one of our vessels is approximately \$650,000, the tenyear drydocking cost is approximately \$1.2 million and the 15-year drydocking cost is approximately \$1.5 million.
+We estimate the current cost of the five-year drydocking of one of our vessels is approximately \$0.8 million, the ten-year drydocking cost is approximately \$1.2 million, the 15 and 17 year drydocking costs are approximately \$1.5 million.
 Ongoing costs for compliance with environmental regulations are primarily included as part of our drydocking and classification society survey costs, with a balance included as a component of our operating expenses.
 We are not aware of any regulatory changes or environmental liabilities that we expect to have a material impact on our current or future results of operations.
 Please see "Item 3-Key Information-Risk Factors-Risks Related to Our Business-Over the long term, we will be required to make substantial capital expenditures to preserve the operating capacity of, and to grow, our fleet."